-Jay Halbrook enters his second season as the head softball coach at Evangel University.
+Jay Halbrook enters his third season as the head softball coach at Evangel University.

-During Halbrook’s first season, the Crusaders went 31-16 overall and 15-7 in the Heart of America and finished third.
+During Halbrook’s first two seasons, the Crusaders have a record of 62-38 overall and 37-21 in the Heart of America and have a Division Championship.
 The 2016 softball team had six players earn all-conference honors, while Kyra Parker earned Newcomer of the Year accolades.
-Evangel saw two players receive Gold Golve honors, whith four more being named NAIA Academic All-Americans and eight NFCA Academic All-Americans.
+Evangel saw two players receive Gold Glove honors, with four more being named NAIA Academic All-Americans and eight NFCA Academic All-Americans.

-Halbrook had been head softball coach for Star and Stripes All-American squad, spent six seasons as Bolivar High School's head softball coach compiling a 110-63 record.
+Halbrook spent six seasons as Bolivar (MO) High School's head softball coach compiling a 110-63 record.
 His teams won five Central Ozark Conference championships, two district championships and had one state quarterfinal appearance.

 His arrival to Evangel marked a return to the Crusaders coaching staff as he served the baseball program as an assistant coach from 2002 to 2006.